AndyObtiva/glimmer-dsl-swt/README.md

 }.open
 ```

-In any case, if there is anything you would like added to the Glimmer Shape DSL that you saw available in the SWT APIs, you may [report and issue](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) or implement yourself and [contribute](#contributing) via a Pull Request.
+In any case, if there is anything missing you would like added to the Glimmer Shape DSL that you saw available in the SWT APIs, you may [report an issue](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) or implement yourself and [contribute](#contributing) via a Pull Request.

 ### Canvas Animation DSL